1587/speaking-exam/00-part2.md

 My answer:

 ```
-This is a picture taken inside a building.
+This is a picture taken inside a building with a .
 There are seven people in this picture.
 In the middle, two men are walking up the staircase, a lady and a man are picking up papers on the staircase.
 On the right side of the staircase, a man and a woman are standing and talking.
 On the left side of the staircase, a man is walking and making a call.